The cryptocurrency craze continues.

 The same cannot be said about cryptocurrencies.
 While they’re being accepted in more and more places, broad, mainstream acceptance is still a long way off.

-What makes gold so liquid is the immense size of its market.
+What makes gold so valuable and liquid is the immense size of its market.
 The larger the market for an asset, the more liquid it is.
 According to the World Gold Council, the total value of all gold ever mined is about $7.8 trillion.

 By comparison, the total size of the cryptocurrency market stands at about $161 billion as of this writing—and that market cap is split among 1,170 different cryptocurrencies.